 Article II - Custody of Funds

-All money received must be placed directly into accounts insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).
+All money received by an affiliate must be placed directly into accounts insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).
 The accounts must be in the name of the affiliate.
 No monies other than funds belonging to the affiliate may be placed into any affiliate bank or investment account.
-Please refer to the Article IV, Section 6 and the Appendices for additional information on the various types of affiliate accounts.
+Please refer to Article IV, Section 5 and Appendix E for additional information on the various types of affiliate accounts.

 - Banks in which deposits are insured by the Federal Deposit Insurance Corporation (FDIC).